Pratyush-12345/Domain-Specific-QA-System-for-Legal-Documents/README.md

-# Legal Chatbot with Document Processing
+# Domain-Specific QA System for Legal Documents

 This project implements a legal chatbot that can answer questions based on uploaded PDF documents.
 It uses a fine-tuned TinyLlama model for natural language processing and FAISS for efficient document retrieval.